Can you drink tea while fasting? — explained by Simple

 So, can you drink tea while intermittent fasting?

 First things first, hop over here if you need a refresher on what intermittent fasting is.
-If you’re brand new to IF, take our SIMPLE quiz to figure out what your best approach is, and you’ll be an intermittent fasting pro in no time.
-Now, if your IF knowledge is sound, settle in, and let’s chat about where tea fits.
+If you’re brand new to intermittent fasting, take our Simple quiz to figure out what your best approach is, and you’ll be an intermittent fasting pro in no time.
+Now, if your intermittent fasting knowledge is sound, settle in, and let’s chat about where tea fits.

 Can you have tea while intermittent fasting?
 The short answer: yes, you can.